satriahelmy/stickynote-vue/README.md

-# 🗒️ Memo Board — Vue 3 Single-File Component
+# 🗒️ Memo Board — Vue 3

-A minimal Vue 3 Single-File Component (SFC) to create, display, and delete colorful memos directly in the browser.
+A minimal Vue 3 to create, display, and delete colorful memos directly in the browser.
 Built with the Composition API and `<script setup>` syntax.

 ---